Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold: Abstract

 \section{Abstract}

 Casting is a manufacturing process where liquid material is poured into a mold having the shape of a desired product.
-After the material solidifies, the product is pulled out of the mold.
-We study the case in which the mold is made of a single part and the object to be produced is a three-dimensional polyhedron.
+After the material solidifies, the product is removed from the mold.
+We study the case where the mold is made of a single part and the object to be produced is a three-dimensional polyhedron.
 Objects that can be produced this way are called castable with a single-part mold.
-A direction in which the object can be removed without breaking the mold is called a valid pull-out direction.
-We give an algorithm that decides whether a given polyhedron with $n$ facets is castable with a single-part mold, and if so indicates how to orient the polyhedron in the mold and a direction in which the product can be pulled out without breaking the mold.
-Our algorithm runs in $O(n)$ time.
-The best previously known algorithm for this problem runs in $O(n^2) $ time.
+A direction in which the object can be removed without breaking the mold is called a valid removal direction.
+We give an $O(n)$-time algorithm that decides whether a given polyhedron with $n$ facets is castable with a single-part mold.
+When possible, our algorithm provides an orientation of the polyhedron in the mold and a direction in which the product can be removed without breaking the mold.
+Moreover, we provide an optimal $\Theta(n \log n)$-time algorithm to compute all valid removal directions for polyhdera that are castable with a single-part mold.
+Both algorithms are an improvement by a linear factor over the previously best known algorithms for both of these problems.

 \unboldmath